ReYaNOW/ReYaNOW/README.md

 - <div><a href="https://github.com/ReYaNOW/python-project-83">Page Analyzer</a> - web app that analyzes specified pages for SEO suitability.
 When checking a web page using Page Analyzer, the application will extract several HTML tags that are important for SEO.</div>

+- <div><a href="https://github.com/ReYaNOW/python-project-50">Diff Calculator</a> - tool that determines the difference between two data structures.
+Supports json and yaml.
+A similar mechanism is, for example, used when outputting tests or automatically tracking changes in configuration files.</div>

+- <div><a href="https://github.com/ReYaNOW/python-project-49">Brain Games</a> - set of five console games built on the principle of popular mobile applications for brain training.</div>

 <p align="center">
 <img align="center" width="400" src="https://github-readme-stats.vercel.app/api?username=ReYaNOW&show_icons=true&theme=github_dark&&hide_border=true">